imbasimba/toasty/README.md

 [![Documentation Status](https://readthedocs.org/projects/toasty/badge/?version=latest)](https://toasty.readthedocs.io/en/latest/?badge=latest)

 <!--pypi-begin-->
-[toasty] is a Python library that helps you create [TOAST] “tile pyramids” from astronomical image data.
-These multi-resolution all-sky maps can be viewed in software such as the [AAS] [WorldWide Telescope].
+[toasty] is a Python library that helps you create “tile pyramids” from astronomical image data as used in the [TOAST] format.
+These multi-resolution maps can be viewed in software such as the [AAS] [WorldWide Telescope].

 [toasty]: https://toasty.readthedocs.io/
 [TOAST]: https://doi.org/10.3847/1538-4365/aaf79e